kamilazdybal/PCAfold/docs/tutorials/demo-data-manipulation.rst

 Preprocessing
 #################

-In this tutorial we present data manipulation functionalities of the ``preprocess`` module.
+In this tutorial, we present data manipulation functionalities of the ``preprocess`` module.
 To import the module:

 .. code:: python